firebud2/staff-docs/teams-and-roles.md

 #### **Moderation Team**
-- **Minecraft Moderator**, responsible for the enforcement of our EULA and various other rules, terms, and conditions within our Minecraft games and services.
+- **Minecraft Moderator**, responsible for the enforcement of our EULA and various other rules, terms, conditions, and guidelines within our Minecraft games and services.
-- **Forums Moderator**, responsible for the enforcement of our EULA and various other rules, terms, and conditions within our forums.
+- **Forums Moderator**, responsible for the enforcement of our EULA and various other rules, terms, conditions, and guidelines within our forums.
-- **Reddit Moderator** responsible for the enforcement of our EULA and various other rules, terms, and conditions within our sub-reddit.
+- **Reddit Moderator** responsible for the enforcement of our EULA and various other rules, terms, conditions, and guidelines within our sub-reddit.
+- **Discord Moderator** responsible for the enforcement of our EULA and various other rules, terms, conditions, and guidelines within our Discord server.

 #### **Development Team**
 - **DevOps Developer**, responsible for the development of tools,